granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 > Rotate the forearm, swing thumb loosely

 While keeping as little tension as possible in your right hand in order to maintain the posture described above, **begin rotating your forearm through its full range of motion**, back and forth, like you're turning a door handle or screwing in a lightbulb, so that your palm faces towards you at the start of the rotation and away from you at the end.
 Remember to keep your wrist straight.
-Keep things loose, keep your thumb stuck out slightly from your hand, but otherwise **let your whole thumb move freely.**
+Keep things loose, keep your thumb held out slightly from your hand, but otherwise **let your whole thumb move freely.**

 \(video of crude forearm rotation\)